rrumale/machine-learning-live-labs/f1-oml-services/f1-oml-services.md

 ## Running AutoML

-we are going to create multiple ML models for 3 scenarios.
+We are going to create multiple ML models for 3 scenarios.

 1. Predict the average lap time per race. we are going to use regression to predict what is going to be the average lap time for a next race looking at past data and driver performance that we have in the `F1_dataset_extended` table.